ianaco70/angular-seed/README.md

 ### Development

 * Fix HMR issue
-  * Using mini-extract-plugin which does not currently support HMR, this is a known issue https://github.com/webpack-contrib/mini-css-extract-plugin/issues/34
+  * Using mini-css-extract-plugin which does not currently support HMR, this is a known issue https://github.com/webpack-contrib/mini-css-extract-plugin/issues/34

 ### Production